Skip to content

 $ git commit -m 'release: vM.N.P'

-2. Then, push the release-next branch and create a pull request with your changes from the branch.
+3. Push the release-next branch and create a pull request with your changes from the branch.
 If you're building a MAJOR or MINOR release, set the base to the main branch.
 Otherwise, set the base to the release-M.N branch.

 • Add the release label to the PR.

 • In the PR description, consider uploading builds for implementers to use in testing.
 These can be generated from a local tag, which does not need to be signed (but must be annotated).
 Check that the local version of Go is equivalent to the most recent one used by the GitHub Actions workflows for the release branch, which may be different from that used on the main branch.
-For a patch release in particular you may need to downgrade your local Go version.
+For a PATCH release in particular you may need to downgrade your local Go version.
 The build artifacts will be placed in the bin/releases directory and may be uploaded into the PR from there:

 $ git tag -m vM.N.P-pre vM.N.P-pre